Google Updates Search Quality Rating Guidelines: “More E-A-T, Less Supplementary Content”

 What the changes to Supplementary Content mean for you:

-Google has been known to go back on things when they aren’t working.
+Google has been known to return on things when they aren’t working.
 The removal of additional content shows that the high emphasis they had placed before on it wasn’t producing ideal results.
 Given the current search climate, this removal is because the additional content isn’t always helpful on mobile.
 Suggestions for other products, plugins showing related content on other sites, and the like can get in the way of a page’s main content.
-To ensure the best user experience, you should think about whether those sections are to the user’s advantage.
+To ensure the best user experience, consider whether those sections benefit the user.

-Most mentions of Supplementary Content that are still in the guidelines are left in the Low-Quality Pages sections.
-Not that having Supplementary Content means your pages will be Low Quality—rather, this shows Google’s intentions with the move, that additional content can have an adverse user experience for someone looking up a site on mobile.
+Most Supplementary Content mentions still in the guidelines are left in the Low-Quality Pages sections.
+Not that having Supplementary Content means your pages will be Low Quality—instead, this shows Google’s intentions with the move that additional content can have an adverse user experience for someone looking up a site on mobile.

 The search quality rating guidelines are what Google’s quality raters adhere to when developing Google’s algorithms.
 So when Google says to “use your judgment,” they’re telling their raters to look at how additional content is used and whether it offers users an adverse experience.

-That said, you don’t want to remove your additional content, even “just in case.”
-But you should look at it on a case-by-case basis and make sure if it’s helping.
+You don’t want to remove your additional content, even “just in case.”
+But you should look at it on a case-by-case basis and ensure it’s helping.

 Visit-in-Person Rating Queries (Local)

-What the changes to Local Rating name mean for you:
+What do the changes to the Local Rating name mean for you:

-The name change is probably to accommodate international search raters who might be confused by the term “local.”
+The name change will probably accommodate international search raters confused by “local.”
 It will likely have little impact on how webmasters make their websites.
-Maybe “visit-in-person” will replace “local” as part of the everyday SEO vernacular too, but we’ll have to wait and see.
+Maybe “visit-in-person” will replace “local” as part of the everyday SEO vocabulary, but we’ll have to wait and see.

 Other Changes to the Search Quality Rating Guidelines

-With the search quality rater document going from 160 pages down to 146, several guidelines have gotten removed.
+Several guidelines have been removed with the search quality rater document going from 160 pages down to 146.
 We won’t go into them in as much detail as the above (which are incredibly important), but they are still worth mentioning:

-• Functional Page Design – The guidelines on placing main content “front and center” as well as being “immediately visible when a user opens a page” has been removed.
+• Functional Page Design – The guidelines on placing main content “front and center” and “immediately visible when a user opens a page” have been removed.

-• Paywalls – Google wants search raters to take note of sites that are blocked by paywalls, even with the customary ad block-free environments raters are supposed to use.
+• Paywalls – Google wants search raters to note sites blocked by paywalls, even with the customary ad block-free environments raters are supposed to use.

-• Non-determinate Page Rating – Contrary to popular belief, Page Quality score is not determined by the “type” of a page.
-As long as the content is useful, even a Wikipedia article can rank.
+• Non-determinate Page Rating – Contrary to popular belief, the Page Quality score is not determined by the “type” of a page.
+Even a Wikipedia article can rank as long as the content is valuable.

-• Tabbed Content – Content in tabs, such as customer reviews, can be considered part of the Main Content now.
+• Tabbed Content – Content in tabs, such as customer reviews, can now be considered part of the Main Content.

 • Ads – “Ads may contribute to good user experience.”
 That’s lifted straight from the new search rater guidelines, and it probably refers to related advertisements that lead to good customer experience.